 Aside from my sister, I noticed that there were not many people that wanted to or were even capable of discussing books or movies in any interesting capacity. ** That is when I turned to the Internet for recommendations.
 At this point, it’s only fair that I begin to contribute to this great animal that keeps our nostalgia alive!

-* As fair warning to any bookworms out there reading this, I will admit that I am not one that eats books for breakfast.
+* As fair warning to any bookworms out there reading this, I will admit that I am not one who eats books for breakfast.
 My degree is in English and I would argue that literature may be the single greatest achievement of mankind, but unless I have a deadline, I tend to take my time with books.
 With that being said, this blog will be movie heavy.

 ** I once ended a date with a guy because he didn’t know that Gone With The Wind was filmed in color.